tsileo/blobstash/README.md

 - All data you put in it is deduplicated (thanks to content-addressing).
 - [BLAKE2b](https://blake2.net) as hashing algorithm for the content-addressed blob store
-- TLS and HTTP2 support
+- TLS and HTTP2 support (thanks to Let's Encrypt)

 ## Getting started